 - Medium volume machines – 150-200 cups per day

 - High volume machines – 200-500 cups per day

 For some larger companies, it’s not unusual to go through a comparable amount of coffee as a coffee shop, daily.
 In that case, it probably makes sense to go with a high end/industrial coffee maker as a longer term investment.
 For small companies with moderate coffee drinkers, a low volume machine will do just fine.

-Every business has a budget when shopping for a new product, but even if you’re concerned about price and have a strict budget, you want to see your coffee machine as an investment.
+Every business has a budget when shopping for a new product, but even if you’re concerned about price and have a strict budget, you want to see your office coffee machine as an investment.
 Firstly, finding a machine that’s good quality and a good fit for your company will prevent you from having to dish out more money to replace it in the short-term.
 Secondly, remember that your employee’s satisfaction, productivity, and community is worth investing in, since coffee is usually a pivotal part of any workplace!

 Your coffee investment should include more factors than just the machine.
 Think about the ongoing cost of coffee and coffee supplies (such as cups, milk and creamer, and stirrers), and maintenance costs.
 So you can break your budgeting down to two factors – start-up costs (ie. the price of the machine and any installment you’ll need) and ongoing costs (payment for the products, service, and delivery).